Captain America: The First Avenger: Plot

-Rogers recruits Barnes, Dum Dum Dugan, Gabe Jones, Jim Morita, James Montgomery Falsworth, and Jacques Dernier to attack other known Hydra bases.
-Stark outfits Rogers with advanced equipment, most notably a circular shield made of vibranium, a rare, nearly indestructible metal.
-Rogers and his team sabotage various Hydra operations, while he and Carter begin to fall in love.
+Rogers recruits Barnes and other freed prisoners to form the Howling Commandos.
+Stark outfits Rogers with a circular shield made of a rare, nearly indestructible metal called vibranium.
+Rogers and his team sabotage various Hydra operations while he and Carter begin to fall in love.
 In 1945, the team assaults a train carrying Zola.
-Rogers and Jones succeed in capturing Zola, but Barnes falls from the train to his apparent death.
+They capture him, but Barnes falls from the train to his apparent death.
 Using information extracted from Zola, the final Hydra stronghold is located, and Rogers leads an attack to stop Schmidt from using weapons of mass destruction on major American cities.
-Rogers climbs aboard Schmidt's aircraft as it takes off.
-During the subsequent fight, the Tesseract's container is damaged.
-Schmidt physically handles the Tesseract, causing him to be sucked into a portal into space.
-The Tesseract burns through the plane and is lost in the ocean.
-Seeing no way to land the plane without the risk of detonating its weapons, Rogers radios Carter and says goodbye to her before crashing in the Arctic.
-Stark later recovers the Tesseract from the ocean floor but is unable to locate Rogers or the aircraft, presuming him dead.
+Rogers climbs aboard Schmidt's super-bomber as it takes off.
+During the subsequent fight, the Tesseract is freed from its container, and Schmidt picks it up, opening a portal into space through which he is pulled.
+The Tesseract burns through the plane and falls into the ocean.
+Seeing no way to land the plane without risking its weapons detonating, Rogers radios Carter to say goodbye before crashing in the Arctic.
+After the war ends, Stark recovers the Tesseract from the ocean floor but is unable to locate the aircraft, and Rogers is presumed dead.

-Rogers awakens in a 1940s-styled hospital room.
-Hearing a radio broadcast of a baseball game that he attended in 1941, Rogers grows suspicious, flees outside and finds himself in present-day Times Square, where S.H.I.E.L.D. director Nick Fury informs him that he has been "asleep" for nearly 70 years.
+Rogers awakens in a 1940s-style hospital room.
+Hearing a radio broadcast of a baseball game that he attended in 1941, Rogers grows suspicious and escapes from the room.
+He finds himself in contemporary Times Square, where S.H.I.E.L.D. director Nick Fury informs him that he has been asleep for almost 70 years.
 In a post-credits scene, Fury approaches Rogers and proposes a mission with worldwide ramifications.